christian-schlichtherle/fun-io/basic-usage.md

 title: Basic Usage
 ---

+## Design Concept

+Fun I/O employs a few simple design principles:

++ The API is defined by abstract classes and interfaces in the module `fun-io-api`.
++ The module `fun-io-scala-api` adds operators and implicit conversions for an enhanced development experience in Scala.
++ Each implementation module provides a single facade class which consists of one or more static factory methods.
++ Each static factory method returns an instance of a class or interface defined by the API without revealing the actual implementation class.
++ Except for their expected side effect (e.g. reading or writing data), implementations are virtually stateless, and hence reusable and trivially thread-safe.

+With this design, the canonical way of using Fun I/O is to import some static factory methods from one or more facade classes.
+It's perfectly fine to import all static factory methods using a wildcard like `*`.
+However, for the purpose of showing the originating facade class, the examples on this page do not use wildcard imports for static factory methods.

 ## Configuring The Classpath

-First of all you need to decide on the set of features required by your application and add their respective modules to its class path - see [Module Structure And Features].
+Once you've decided on the set of features required by your application you need to add the respective modules to the class path - see [Module Structure And Features].
 A Java application typically has a dependency on `fun-io-bios`.
 A Scala application typically has the same dependencies as a Java application plus an additional dependency on `fun-io-scala-api` to improve the development experience in Scala.